 |Semester||7||Course Code||WMBA 6687||Course||Managing Operational and Financial Business Risks||Credits||(3 sem. cr.)|

-A background in the basics of business is often a key to making the most of an MBA program.
+A background in the basics of business is often a key to making the most of a graduate business or management program.
 In this foundational course, students will build their business acumen in major functional areas that are essential to business success including business leadership and management, business ethics, the legal environment of business, accounting, finance, economics, quantitative methods and statistics, information systems management, global business, marketing, and strategic management.

 Being an effective leader is essential in business and demands that an individual has a strong set of competencies including the ability to understand one's self, motivate others, understand organizational culture, and manage ambiguity.
 In this course, students begin their personal and professional transformation by closely examining their current strengths and weaknesses, values, decision-making processes, and approaches to dealing with difficult problems.
 Students also explore leadership in turbulent times by examining how effective leaders think as well as how various management styles impact situations and relationships within an organization.
 Topics include key leadership concepts with applications to authentic situations; personal leadership and competency assessment; personal and professional development planning; and ethical values-based leadership decision making.